dane-johnson/lorem-ricksum-atom/README.md

 Just run `apm install lorem-ricksum` and then type `ricksum` into any editor.

 Thanks to [@emillinden](https://twitter.com/emillinden) and [@adameriksson](https://twitter.com/adameriksson) for use of their API.
 Check it out at http://loremricksum.com/.

+## Advanced usage
+Niche audiences may need more quotes and paragraphs that just one.
+This is now possible using special suffixes.
+Adding `_p#` to then end of the autocompleted string will add `#` paragraphs instead of just one.
+You can also add a specific number of quotes by using `_q#`.

+In addition, if you frequently find yourself in need of a specific number of lines and quotes, a default amount can now be set in the package configuration.